haidaraM/ansible-playbook-grapher/README.md

   Optionally, you can
-  set [the open protocol to use VSCode](https://code.visualstudio.com/docs/editor/command-line#_opening-vs-code-with-urls) with `--open-protocol-handler vscode`: it will open the folders when double-clicking on roles (not `include_role`) and the files for the others nodes.
+  set [the open protocol to use VSCode](https://code.visualstudio.com/docs/editor/command-line#_opening-vs-code-with-urls) with `--open-protocol-handler vscode`: it will open the folders when double-clicking on roles (not `include_role`) and the files for the other nodes.
 The cursor will be at the task exact position in the file.
   Lastly, you can provide your own protocol formats with `--open-protocol-handler custom --open-protocol-custom-formats '{}'`.
 See the help and [an example.](https://github.com/haidaraM/ansible-playbook-grapher/blob/34e0aef74b82808dceb6ccfbeb333c0b531eac12/ansibleplaybookgrapher/renderer/__init__.py#L32-L41)